-The comparative politics field at Rutgers is distinctive in its interest and expertise in developing and bridging paradigms and theoretical orientations that address questions raised by such approaches as political culture, political economy, and new institutionalism.
+The Comparative Politics field at Rutgers is distinctive in its interest and expertise in developing and bridging paradigms and theoretical orientations that address questions raised by such approaches as political culture, political economy, and new institutionalism.
 Rutgers has a very strong group of scholars working with these conceptual frameworks, employing a variety of approaches and methodologies.
-Members of the field are also currently active in addressing the ways in which debates and concepts in comparative politics help to understand important recent political events and new political trends such as accelerating globalization, the rise of new transnational political formations (enlarged European Union) or the post-communist and post-authoritarian transformations.
+Members of the field are also currently active in addressing the ways in which debates and concepts in Comparative Politics help to understand important recent political events and new political trends such as accelerating globalization, the rise of new transnational political formations, of (democratic backsliding) or the post-communist and post authoritarian transformations.

 Faculty